 If you have had a contract terminated for poor performance in one part of the country, or if your CQC rating has dipped, that information is now readily available to every commissioner in the UK through this central portal.
 This level of transparency means that compliance is no longer a “back-office” function—it is the very foundation of your business development strategy.
 To stay ahead of the curve, providers must maintain a “bid-ready” status at all times by:

-• Regular Document Audits: Ensuring all insurance certificates, health and safety policies, and financial statements are uploaded and up-to-date on the central platform.
+Ensure all insurance certificates, health and safety policies, and financial statements are uploaded and up-to-date on the central platform.
+Outdated documents are one of the most common reasons providers are excluded before scoring even begins.

-• Performance Monitoring: Keeping a clean record of contract delivery, as “past performance” is now a much heavier weighted factor in the shortlisting process.
+Keep a clean record of contract delivery, as “past performance” is now a much heavier weighted factor in the shortlisting process.
+Commissioners can and will check your track record across multiple regions.

-• Transparency Compliance: Promptly updating the platform with any changes in ownership or significant legal disputes to avoid disqualification during the due diligence phase.
+Promptly update the platform with any changes in ownership or significant legal disputes to avoid disqualification during the due diligence phase.
+Proactive disclosure builds trust with evaluators.

 The Rise of the “Competitive Flexible Procedure”